martinboller/gse/README.md

   - Least access.
   - Prepared for adding secondaries.

 <b>Note:</b> The primary server also serves as the Certificate Authority for itself and all secondaries.
+But you can create a Certificate SIgning Request and send that to your corporate PKI.

 During installation a GVM user called *'admin'* is created.
 The generated password for user admin is stored in the file */var/lib/gvm/adminuser*.
 It is recommended that this password is changed and/or